The Kosmosis Approach to Crypto Rug Pull Detection: Overarching Objectives of Kosmosis

-This section outlines the objectives of Kosmosis beginning with the primary objective that investigates the potential of a \ac{kg} in identifying and alerting users before they interact with projects linked to known scammers, addressing a critical need for security and trust in blockchain ecosystems.
-Following that, we explore the technical implications of the primary objective.\\
+This section outlines the objectives of Kosmosis, beginning with the primary objective that investigates the potential of a \ac{kg} in identifying and alerting users before they interact with projects linked to known scammers, addressing a critical need for security and trust in blockchain ecosystems.
+Following that, we explore the technical implications.

 \textbf{Objective 1: How can the \ac{kg} identify and aid in alerting users before interacting with a rug pull project?}